Dnncha/howtoplayguitar/_posts/2014-08-09-practice-tips.md

 Even if you can barely play the guitar at all, you can play a blues song.
 Well you can create your own unique version anyway.
 That's a feat in itself.

+##Keep it fun

+The more fun you have when you play, the more expressive a player you will become.
+Play with other people as soon as you can, it is *alot* of fun, and unlike anything you've ever done

+##Listen to the greats

+Sit back and listen to your favourite guitar solo, imagining how it was played to get that sound.
+Imagine playing like that yourself.